What is Application Security Posture Management (ASPM)?

 3. Does it cover my governance and reporting needs?

-What are some common Application Security Posture Management (ASPM) use cases?
+Application Security Posture Management (ASPM) Use Cases

 Gain visibility and manage your application risk with a dedicated ASPM solution from ArmorCode

-ArmorCode delivers holistic visibility into your application security posture with industry-leading integrations and a tool-agnostic dedicated ASPM solution.
+ArmorCode delivers holistic visibility into your application security posture with industry-leading integrations and a tool-agnostic dedicated AI-powered ASPM solution.

-• Unify application security findings and create visibility across applications, infrastructure, cloud, and containers with 180+ integrations
+• Unify application security findings and create visibility across applications, infrastructure, cloud, and containers with 250+ integrations

 • Prioritize findings based on correlation and adaptive risk scoring to focus on the issues that matter